post featured image

 There are several benefits to postpartum exercise.

-1. Rebuilds muscle and physical strength so you can perform daily activities of motherhood with ease and avoid injury (including: holding, wearing or carrying your baby for extended periods of time, transferring your baby in a car seat, pushing a stroller).
+1. Rebuilding muscle and physical strength so you can perform daily activities of motherhood with ease and avoid injury (including: holding, wearing or carrying your baby for extended periods of time, transferring your baby in a car seat, and pushing a stroller).

-2. Improve your mood, increase energy levels, relieve stress and help prevent postpartum depression.
+2. Improved mood, increased energy levels, stress relief and helps prevent postpartum depression.

-And you get ALL four in this 30-minute, full body post-pregnancy workout at home.
+And you get ALL these type of exercises in this 30-minute, full body post-pregnancy workout at home.
 Add this to your weekly fitness routine 1-2 times a week.

 Workout Equipment: